kudobuilder/kudo/test/README.md

 ```bash
 make TEST=cli-test integration-test
 ```
+where `cli-test` is the name of the `test/integration/cli-test` folder with the test files.

 ### End-to-End tests

-These tests are located in `e2e` and use the `kudo-e2e-test.yaml.tmpl` configuration file.
+These tests are located in `test/e2e` and use the `test/kudo-e2e-test.yaml.tmpl` configuration file.
 These tests spin up a single KIND cluster for all the tests and KUDO is installed as a part of the test harness.
 These tests can be used to ensure most of KUDO functionality but they have a bigger footprint than integration tests.

 To run all e2e tests:
 ```bash